-MARNING: If installing the GHB802 or GHB802A base on heater, and using with a GA series heater blower accessory along with a GS601 surround or a GM800 or GM900 series mantel. the surround or mantel clearance to back wall should be 3/4 inch.
+WARNING: If installing the GHB802 or GHB802A base on heater, and using with a GA series heater blower accessory along with a GS601 surround or a GM800 or GM900 series mantel, the surround or mantel clearance to back wall should be 3/4 inch.
 This will improve flame appearance and combustion.

-This space is not necessary if using a GHB802B or GHB802C hearth base.
-Use only a GHB802B or GHB802C hearth base if using a GA series heater blower accessory with a GM700 series mantel.
+Use only a GHB802B, GHB802C, or GHB38 series hearth base if using a GA series heater blower accessory with a GM700 series, GMC32F series, or GMC33U series mantel.

+Tools needed:

+- #2 Phillips screwdriver

+- · slotted screwdriver

-Tools needed: #2 Phillips screwdriver, slotted screwdriver, and electric drill (if securing base to floor)
+- electric drill (if securing base to floor)